Physician Health

 Read the 2024 AMA Joy in Medicine magazine to see if your organization has been recognized for dedication to physician well-being.

-While many factors contribute to burnout, the burnout epidemic is often associated with system inefficiencies, administrative burdens and increased regulation and technology requirements.
+While many factors contribute to burnout, physician burnout is often associated with system inefficiencies, administrative burdens and increased regulation and technology requirements.

 "While burnout manifests in individuals, it originates in systems.
 Burnout is not the result of a deficiency in resiliency among physicians, rather it is due to the systems in which physicians work."

-Addressing physician burnout and well-being is a core element of the AMA Recovery Plan for America’s Physicians.
+AMA is the leader in physician well-being, providing real-world solutions to combat burnout at the system level.
+This is why we fight.
 AMA resources offer innovative strategies to help physicians and their staff address physician burnout and thrive in the health care environment.

 Members save on health & wellness